Earthenware cookware will make your food will taste better

 A final health benefit has to do with the type of clay that is used.
 The majority of unglazed clay pots are made with unrefined coarse clay found in riverbeds and creeks.
 This kind of clay is rich in trace elements – including magnesium, iron, zinc, calcium, and phosphorus – all of which are essential to the wellbeing of the human body.
 These trace minerals leach into the food as it cooks.

-Earthenware keeps bacteria at bay.
+Earthenware cooking pots keep bacteria at bay

 Because clay is porous, you may assume that earthenware traps bacteria and mold spores, but that’s not so.
 Many clay pot advocates claim that cooking and storing food in a clay pot allows it to remain unspoiled for several days, even at room temperature.